polyverse/katacoda-scenarios/katacodacompolyversepolymorphic-linux-install-ubuntu-host/intro.md

 * Subscribing to Polyverse repositories
 * Reinstallation of packages

+Finally we will verify Polymorphic Linux in a variety of ways.

 This being a complete host reinstall, the reinstall step might take the better part of an hour to complete.
 But it is entirely automatic and unsupervised.